 Why is your protocol significant?
 OR What key questions can this method help answer?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).
+Dr. Amir H Kashani: OCTA assessed retinal vascular reactivity will allow researchers and clinicians to investigate retinal vascular function in vivo at the capillary level in a noninvasive and minimal risk manner.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera